Nursing and Midwifery Council: Data loss

 In March 2013 the NMC was fined £150,000 by the Information Commissioner's Office after it admitted that personal data, including "highly sensitive" information about nurses and about vulnerable children, had been placed on DVD without being encrypted, sent by courier and then lost.
 The ICO said that "it should have been obvious ... that such a contravention would be of a kind likely to cause substantial distress to the data subjects due to the nature of the data involved".

 Increase in membership cost

 The cost charged to remain registered on the NMC has increased from £76 per year in 2013, to £100 in 2014.
 Since 2015 the registration fee is £120.
+The fee will rise to £143 from 1 October 2026, subject to Parliamentary approval.
 The annual registration fee to the NMC is an allowable expense for UK income tax, however a survey by the NMC discovered that more than 75 per cent of NMC registrants do not claim tax relief on their registration.